 Noela Invernizzi Curitiba, Brazil

 Noela Invernizzi is a Uruguayan anthropologist with a PhD in Science and Technology Policy (State University of Campinas, Brazil).
 She is a full professor at the Education Sector and the Public Policy Graduate Program of the Federal University of Parana, in Brazil.
-Her research interests include the effects of industrial innovation for workers’ skills and employment conditions; science, technology, and innovation policies; the development of nanotechnology in Latin American countries, and the practices and politics of academic science evaluation.
+Her research interests include the effects of industrial innovation for workers’ skills, employment and safety conditions; science, technology, and innovation policy; the development of nanotechnology in Latin American countries, and the practices and politics of academic science evaluation.

 Associate Editor